 The CMCL-FAIMER Regional Institute fellowship is a two-year program.
 It consists of two residential sessions, which take place at Christian Medical College, Ludhiana, and two 11-month distance learning sessions, one following the first residential session and one following the second residential session.
-The first and second residential sessions consist, respectively, of seven days and five days of highly interactive educational activities.
+The first and second residential sessions consist, 5-7 days of highly interactive educational activities.
 Curriculum topics include student assessment, good teaching practices, program evaluation, distance learning, change management, project planning, conflict management, educational research and scholarship, and qualitative and quantitative data collection and analysis.

 The distance learning sessions focus on the mentoring of Fellows, network building, and the exchange of ideas through participation in an internet discussion group.
 During the distance learning sessions, Fellows also implement an education innovation project at their home institution.
 A summary of the project and results are presented during the second residential session.

-Limited funding is available to support the Fellows’ accommodation during the sessions, course materials and course fee .
-However, Fellows (or their institutions) are responsible for the travel expenses.
+Limited funding is available to support the Fellows’ course materials and course fee .
+However, Fellows (or their institutions) are responsible for the travel expenses and accommodation.
 Similarly the costs involved in carrying out the project are also not covered.
 It is highly recommended that Fellows have access to a Wi-Fi capable laptop computer for use during residential sessions.

 To encourage the development of knowledge and skills in health professions education scholarship (research, evaluation, and publishing), Fellows prepare a poster and an abstract based on their project after one year of project implementation.
 Ongoing support from faculty and Fellows throughout the program also fosters scholarship based on project activities.